 This course aims to provide you with an introduction to the knowledge and skills required to identify fibres and fabrics commonly used in fashion garments and accessories.
 You will learn to research, identify and assess the suitability of fabrics to product end-use.
 In addition, you will develop your ability to understand current environmental and social issues in relation to fashion and textiles.

 In this course you will develop the following program learning outcomes:

-- Identify, analyse and reflect on trends in fashion and textiles either locally or globally
+3. Investigate, analyse and interpret trends on design, materials and trims in fashion and related industry either locally or globally

-- Develop fashion and textiles products and present to peers or potential clients.
+8. Gather, analyse and interpret data to develop fashion and related products and present to peers or potential clients.